 Overall, my experience at Clearwater Beach surpassed my expectations.
 The white sand and warm Gulf waters are vacation-worthy.

-But, it's also the state that undeniably offers some of our best beaches, and Clearwater Beach is one of them.
+Florida often comes up regarding weird and oddball behavior in the United States.
+But it's also the state that undeniably offers some of our best beaches, and Clearwater Beach is one of them.

 Dave is the Founder and Editor in Chief of Go Backpacking and Feastio.
 He's been to 66 countries and lived in Colombia and Peru.
 Read the full story of how he became a travel blogger.